Explore our interactive decarbonization map and live environmental dashboard.

 Research6 min

-EV Adoption in the Pacific Northwest: Trends and Infrastructure Gaps
+EV Adoption in the Pacific Northwest: Trends and Gaps

 Oregon aims for 250,000 registered EVs by 2025, but our analysis reveals that charging infrastructure gaps and affordability barriers are concentrating EV adoption in affluent, predominantly white neighborhoods.